Watch A Video On Internal Linking Structure For SEO Or Read The Full Article Below!

 In HTML, a page is “OK” if it returns a status code of 200.
 All of your internal links should go to pages that return a status code of 200.

 Some pages might redirect to other pages.
 For whatever reason, you might have decided to change the URL for a particular page, but you didn’t want to make life difficult on people who had bookmarked the old URL, so you just redirected the old URL to the new one.
-That works great from an end-user standpoint, but it’s not so good for SEO.
+That works great from an end-user standpoint, but it’s not so good for internal links SEO.
 Instead of linking to pages that redirect to another page, just link directly to the ultimate destination.

 Link to the Correct Host Name